douglaslab/mpp/README.md

 #### Typography

-We use [Typlate](http://typeplate.com/) to set some basicly proper typographical proportions.
+We use [Typeplate](http://typeplate.com/) to set some basicly proper typographical proportions - not font choices but their behavior, relationship stuff.
+This is very subtle stuff, and shouldnt be touched.
 They're loaded in /assets/_sass/typelate-scss/*